tpolecat/tpolecat.github.io/_posts/2014-12-12-getting-started.md

 - `compile` which compiles everything it can find.
 - `clean` to remove all the build products.
 - `~compile` to compile every time a source file changes.
+- `console` to enter the Scala REPL, with all your code and dependencies available.

 ## Learn Some More

-Congratulations, you now have a working development environment.
+Congratulations, you now have a **minimal but functional** development environment.
 There is a ton more to learn of course, but at least you have some working tools.
 Here are some suggestions:

 - Join the `#scala` IRC channel on FreeNode.
 It's a very friendly group of people who are happy to help anyone who is willing to listen and learn.
+- Buy [Programming Scala, 2e](http://shop.oreilly.com/product/0636920033073.do) to learn the Scala language, and [Functional Programming in Scala](http://manning.com/bjarnason/) to learn how to write beautiful programs.
+- Take Martin's [Functional Programming Principles in Scala](https://www.coursera.org/course/progfun) course on Coursera.
+- Check out [Meetup](http://www.meetup.com/) and see if there's a Scala group in the area.
+You might be surprised!